zmughal/hacktivity/source/_posts/2013-12-23-unicode-encodings-and-endianness-writing-libuninum-bindings.markdown

 distribute this code.
 Most people's systems aren't going to have access to the libuninum source code to build these bindings, so I'll need to somehow get the source code and build it on those systems.
 That's where [Alien::Base](https://metacpan.org/release/Alien-Base) comes in.
-It's a neat module that will download a tarball, extract it, buiild it, and place the dynamic library and headers in a place that can be accessed by other modules.
+It's a neat module that will download a tarball, extract it, build it, and place the dynamic library and headers in a place that can be accessed by other modules.
 I made a subclass of Alien::Base called [Alien::Uninum](https://github.com/zmughal/p5-Alien-Uninum) that will do just